GRADUATE CERTIFICATE IN GIFTED EDUCATION

 885.501 The Gifted Learner

-Students survey a historical overview of gifted education and examine research literature, intelligence theorists, and current practices used with gifted learners to gain perspective on the academic, social, and affective nature and manifestations of giftedness.
+Graduate students survey a historical overview of gifted education and examine research literature, intelligence theorists, and current practices used with gifted learners to gain perspective on the academic, social, and affective nature and manifestations of giftedness.
 Special needs populations are examined for unique characteristics and needs to further support the premise of a diverse gifted audience.
 Emphasis will be placed on gifted learning characteristics as they inform identification, planning, and support strategies.
-Participants explore the potential role they play in working with gifted youth, alternate placement opportunities, and the identification process through case studies.
+Participants explore the potential role they play in working with gifted youth, recommending program delivery options, and the identification process.
+(3 credits)

-Participants review recent research-based findings into identification and programming for the gifted child with learning disabilities.
-Participants consider appropriate strategies and teaching techniques for the remediation of difficulties, as well as the development of enriched content and accelerated and innovative approaches for maximization of potential in areas of giftedness.
+Graduate students review recent research-based findings regarding identification and programming for the gifted child with learning differences.
+Candidates consider appropriate strategies and teaching techniques that address learning challenges as well as the development of enriched content and accelerated and innovative approaches for maximization of potential in areas of giftedness.
+(3 credits)

 885.604 Social and Emotional Needs of the Gifted

-Participants will examine the unique social and emotional needs of gifted and talented learners and their families.
-Primary emphasis will be on consultation, guidance and counseling strategies for use with diverse gifted learners including those from special populations.
+Graduate students will examine the unique social and emotional needs of gifted and talented learners and their families.
+Primary emphasis will be on consultation, guidance, and counseling strategies for use with diverse gifted learners including those from special populations.
+(3 credits)

-Participants examine the psychological and educational aspects of creative thinking.
+Graduate students examine the psychological and educational aspects of creative thinking.
 Participants review studies of the characteristics of creative children and adults, the creative process, and the identification of potentially creative children and adolescents.
-The course introduces teaching strategies and curriculum materials for fostering creative behavior in all subjects at both the elementary and secondary school levels.
-Participants will review studies of creative people and teaching strategies that foster creative behavior.
-Strategies for teaching higher level critical and creative thinking will be explored and practiced.
-(3 Credits)
+The course introduces teaching strategies and curriculum materials for fostering creative behavior at both the elementary and secondary school levels.
+(3 credits)

 Gainful Employment Disclosure